ciroraggio/SlicerModalityConverter/README.md

 - Optionally provide a binary mask to focus the translation on specific regions
 - Click "Run" to generate the synthetic image

-This extension is intended for research purposes only.
+This extension is intended for **research purposes only**.
 If a model is applied to an input image of the wrong type (i.e. using a CT or CBCT instead of an MRI for an MRI-to-sCT model), the output will be wrong or unpredictable.

 ### Example (with video)